fprasx/unlocked/mdbook/src/code/alloc/reserve.md

 case where it can't distinguish between 0 and sizes between 1 and `FIRST_BUCKET_SIZE`.
 That's why we need to explicitly allocate the first bucket.
-We'll see the implementation of `size()` later, but it does use some atomic synchronization, so we just cache it the result so we don't have to keep incurring atomic overhead over and over.
+We'll see the implementation of `size()` later, but it does use some atomic synchronization, so we just cache the result so we can keep using it later without calling `size` again.

 ```rust
 pub fn reserve(&self, size: usize) {